-Experimenting with different types of sexual play is fun.
-Drawing blood in the process, however, is not so much fun (unless you're into bloodplay, but that's another topic for another day.)
-In such a situation, you might wonder: is it normal to bleed after being fingered?
+Experimenting with different types of sexual play is fun — drawing blood in the process, however, not so much (unless you're into bloodplay, but that's another topic for another day).
+In such a situation, you might wonder whether or not it’s normal to bleed after being fingered.
 In a word, no.

 To get straight to the point, bleeding after digital sex is potentially a cause for concern.
 “There is nothing inherently wrong or dangerous with fingering your partner.
 Bleeding, however, after fingering should not occur.
 The only exception is if it happens while the partner is on her period,” Felice Gersh, MD, an OB-GYN specializing in women’s health, and founder and director of the Integrative Medical Group of Irvine, tells Romper via email.
 If it’s not blood from your menstrual cycle, then immediately take a break.

 “The answer is it’s not normal to bleed,” echoes urologist Dr. Jennifer Berman, sexual health expert and NY Times best-selling author of For Women Only, explains to Romper via email.
 In general, fingering “should not be traumatic or cause trauma to vaginal tissue,” Dr. Berman further explains.
 Although the vagina is built to withstand all sorts of action, it's still vulnerable to cuts and other injuries.

 There are certain health conditions that can make the vaginal area more prone to bleeding.
 “If the skin of the vagina is really pliable, that is a concern, and you should see your healthcare provider as this could be a sign of low estrogen,” says Dr. Berman.
 And board certified OB-GYN Dr. Paulami Guha, MD explains to Romper, “[Bleeding] can also be a sign of vaginal inflammation/infection, sometimes due to lesions on the cervix like a cervical polyp or cervical ectropion.”